+Timely Warning

-Emergency Notification Timely Warning Scope: Wide focus on any significant emergency or dangerous Scope: Narrow focus on Clery Act crimes. situation (may include Clery Act crimes).
-Why: Timely warnings are triggered by crimes that have Why: Emergency notification is triggered by an event that is already occurred but represent an ongoing threat.
-We will currently occurring on or imminently threatening the issue a timely warning for any Clery Act crime committed campus.
-Initiate emergency notification procedures for any on our Clery Act geography that is reported to our significant emergency or dangerous situation occurring on campus security authorities or a local law enforcement the campus involving an immediate threat to the health or agency, and that is considered by D.C. to represent a safety of students or employees. serious or continuing threat to students and employees.
-Where: Applies to situations that occur on our campus or that Where: Applies to crimes that occur anywhere on our Clery impact our campus.
-Act geography.
-When: Initiate procedures immediately upon confirmation that When: Issue a warning as soon as the pertinent information is a dangerous situation or emergency exists or threatens. available.
+Scope: Narrow focus on Clery Act crimes.

+Why: Timely warnings are triggered by crimes that have already occurred but represent an ongoing threat.
+We will issue a timely warning for any Clery Act crime committed on our Clery Act geography that is reported to our campus security authorities or a local law enforcement agency, and that is considered by D.C. to represent a serious or continuing threat to students and employees.

+Where: Applies to crimes that occur anywhere on our Clery Act geography.

+When: Issue a warning as soon as the pertinent information is available.
-- Clery Act Crimes: Murder, Rape, Robbery, Aggravated Assault, Burglary, Motor Vehicle Theft, Arson, Weapons Carrying/Possessing, Fondling, Incest and Statutory Rape, Domestic Violence, Dating Violence and Stalking.

-- Clery Act Geography:
+- Clery Act Crimes: Murder, Rape, Robbery, Aggravated Assault, Burglary, Motor Vehicle Theft, Arson, Weapons Carrying/Possessing, Fondling, Incest and Statutory Rape, Domestic Violence, Dating Violence and Stalking. - Clery Act Geography: